alex-alfaro/aiven-kafka-quickstart-tensorflow/README.md

 a.
 Clone our serverless solution with Lambda functions from this Github repository: https://github.com/alex-alfaro/aiven-kafka-quickstart-tensorflow.git

 b.
-In order to connect to Aiven and authenticate your messages paste the credential files from 1.c under the 'aiven-cred' folder
+In order to connect to Aiven and authenticate your messages, paste the credential files from 1.c under the 'aiven-cred' folder

 c.
 Update the serverless.yml environment variables with your own values